Dust evolution with MUPPI in cosmological volumes: Acknowledgements

 \section{Acknowledgements}

-We thank Pieter De Vis for providing us with data used for comparison to our model predictions.
-We also warmly thank Laura Silva for useful discussions.
+We are indebted to an anonymous referee for careful reading and for comments which have helped improve the quality of this work.
+We thank Pieter De Vis and Mónica Relaño for providing us with data used for comparison to our model predictions.
+We also warmly thank Pierluigi Monaco and Laura Silva for useful discussions.
 This project has received funding from the Consejo Nacional de Investigaciones Cient\'ificas y T\'ecnicas de la Rep\'ublica Argentina (CONICET) and from the European Union's Horizon 2020 Research and Innovation Programme under the Marie Sklodowska-Curie grant agreement No 734374.
 Simulations have been carried out at the computing centre of INAF (Italia).
 We acknowledge the computing centre of INAF-Osservatorio Astronomico di Trieste, under the coordination of the CHIPP project \citep{bertocco2019,Taffoni2020}, for the availability of computing resources and support.
 MV is supported by the Alexander von Humboldt Stiftung and the Carl Friedrich von Siemens Stiftung.
 MV also acknowledges support from the Excellence Cluster ORIGINS, which is funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy - EXC-2094 - 390783311.
 SB acknowledges financial support from Progetti di Rilevante Interesse Nazionale (PRIN) funded by the Minisitero della Istruzione, della Università e della Ricerca (MIUR) 2015W7KAWC, the Istituto Nazionale di Fisica Nucleare (INFN) InDark grant.
 AB and AL acknowledge funding from the PRIN MIUR 2017 prot.
 20173ML3WW, `Opening the ALMA window on the cosmic evolution of gas, stars and supermassive black holes'.